MERTON PARK STUDIOS

 Director: Stephen Clarkson.
 The direction and script are plodding, so no wonder the actors exhibit little enthusiasm for their parts.

 The place- Abbotsham School for Girls.
 Headmistress Miss M Halstead MA.
-According to the script the school's near Guildford.
+According to the script the school is near Guildford.
 But Wanda tells me the opening scene was filmed at Cannizaro Park by Wimbledon Common, the 'school' was in fact Cannizaro House.
 Her mother was an extra, she and her classmates were picked up by coach from Merton Park High School for Girls in Whatley Avenue in Raynes Park.
 After the filming the girls were given gym bags, so these were probably the ones that featured in the film and had served their purpose!
-(Wanda's mum later worked in Dellars the Florist on Wimbledon Hill, they had a contract to supply flowers for sets used by the studios.)
+(Wanda's mum later worked in Dellars the Florist on Wimbledon Hill,they had a contract to supply flowers for sets used by the studios.)

-Teacher Miss Cooper is found dead by Julie, a pupil, in break time.
+Teacher Miss Helen Cooper is found dead by Julie, a pupil, in break time.
 Golly!
-On the case is a cynical policeman Inspector Campbell (Gordon Jackson), with his silent helper Sgt Harvey (an uncredited Sam Kydd).
-When Campbell learns that this school is all girls, he concludes "it shouldn't be difficult to find a motive!"
+On the case is the cynical Inspector Campbell (Gordon Jackson), "he's very nice, not a bit like a policeman."
+His silent assistant is Sgt Harvey (Sam Kydd).
+When Campbell learns that this school is all girls, he concludes, "it shouldn't be difficult to find a motive!"
+From the headmistress he soon discovers that Miss Cooper was disliked by one and all.
+Clues are: 1) A size five shoe print, 2) Miss Shepherd's scarf used as the murder weapon, 3) a matchbox with the label Jones, Tobacconist, Victoria.

 So to the staff, and first to be questioned has to be Miss Shepherd, the music teacher (Barbara Murray).
-Her shoe size however is seven.
+Her shoe size however is 7.
 She tells the police there had been "the usual row at tea," with "Miss Cooper in the centre of it."
 Yesterday Miss Cooper had accused Miss Shepherd of using her position as house mistress to win a competition.
 Phew!
 "Cross her off, Harvey," comments a rather smitten Campbell.

 Pupil Brenda is brought by her mother to tell Campbell what she had overheard in the library.
 Miss Oliphant had been arguing with Miss Cooper, shouting she would "shut her mouth for good."